 2. Should the monitoring required under article 39 identify [significant adverse] impacts that were not foreseen in the environmental impact assessment, in nature or severity, or if any of the conditions set out in the approval of the activity are breached, the Party with jurisdiction or control over the activity [or the Scientific and Technical Body] shall review its decision authorizing the activity, notify the Conference of the Parties, other Parties and the public, including through the clearing-house mechanism and:

-(a) Require[, as appropriate,] the proponent to propose and implement measures to prevent, mitigate and/or manage those impacts , or take any other necessary action and/or halt the activity[, including any measures recommended by the Scientific and Technical Body to prevent, mitigate or manage those impacts]; and
+(a) Require the proponent to propose and implement measures to prevent, mitigate and/or manage those impacts , or take any other necessary action and/or halt the activity [until appropriate measures have been implemented to prevent, mitigate or manage the impacts][, including any measures recommended by the Scientific and Technical Body to prevent, mitigate or manage those impacts], as appropriate; and

 (b) Evaluate any measures implemented or actions taken under subparagraph ((a) in a timely manner[, after which the Scientific and Technical Body shall recommend whether the activity should continue].